sachiniyer/neetcode/README.md

 ![File Count](placeholder)
 https://github.com/clearloop/leetcode-cli is great.

-# Problems without a rust version as of June 2023
+# Python?
+There are a few problems that don't support rust
-138
+ * 138
-141
+ * 141